Quality is never an accident; it is always the result of intelligent effort.

 - Time required to learn the usability of the software

 - Assessment of a user’s attitude towards using the software

 52. Volume Testing

 Volume testing aims to analyze the system performance by increasing the volume of data in the database.
-It is normally led by the execution or the performance engineer.
+The execution or the performance engineer normally leads it.

 53. Vulnerability Testing